 DISCUSSION

 The volatile compounds in Astraeus sp. previously reported indicated that the volatiles found in this Gasteromycetidae were almost exclusively formed from fatty acid [28].
 Astraeus hygrometricus from Southwest India reported to content tannin, phenols and flavonoids [29].
 In the present study, the investigation of ethyl acetate and methanolic extracts from fruit body of Astraeus hygrometricus revealed the presence of various potent compounds, including Alkane, Alcohol, Fatty acid, aromatic, Secondary metabolites, Acid, Amino acid, Polycyclic, Hormone, vitamin, Polymer, heterocyclic.
-These bioactive phytoconstituents apart from fatty acid and secondary metabolites are reported as pioneer, could be responsible for the therapeutic ability of methanolic extracts of Astraeus hygrometricus.
+These bioactive phytoconstituents apart from fatty acid and secondary metabolites are reported as pioneers and could be responsible for the therapeutic ability of methanolic extracts of Astraeus hygrometricus.
 The analysis was carried out by gas chromatography-mass spectrometry (GC–MS), one of the most widely used techniques for separation of phytoconstituents.
 The GC–MS investigation of methanolic Astraeus hygrometricus extracts revealed the presence of 53 compounds, which could contribute to the medicinal properties of this mushroom species.
-As, the methanolic extract contain much polar compounds, so it can be interpreted that most of the bioactive molecules of the mushroom is polar.
+As the methanolic extract contains many polar compounds, it can be interpreted that most of the bioactive molecules of the mushroom are polar.
 By comparing the profile of compounds found in both the methanolic and ethyl acetate extract of Astraeus hygrometricus, it can be inferred that some compounds such as limonene, tetradecane, and hexadecane are common in both extracts but present in different percentages.
-As it was previously reported that C8 compounds, including 1-octen-3-ol, (E)-2-octen-1-ol, 1-octen-3-one, 3-octanone, and 1-octanol, were the main volatile compounds in fresh Astraeus hygrometricus.
+As it was previously reported C8 compounds, including 1-octen-3-ol, (E)-2-octen-1-ol, 1-octen-3-one, 3-octanone, and 1-octanol, were the main volatile compounds in fresh Astraeus hygrometricus.
 These C8 compounds are characteristic aroma-active compounds in mushrooms, and they contribute greatly to the flavor properties of Astraeus sp. whereas it was reported previously that Sulfur-containing compounds (dimethyl sulfone) in the pine mushroom [28] here in this study we had also obtained 2 Acetamide -2-deoxy-d-manno lactone, Hexanoic acid 2-ethyl, Acetophenone, Benzeneaceto nitrile 4 Hydroxy, 4-Hydroxy phenylacetamide as C8 compounds 3[2-Methyl propenyl], Octane-5-ethyl-2methyl, 2 Acetamide -2-deoxy-d-manno lactone, 1-Dodecanethiol, 1,8,15,22-Tricosatetrayne ,these are alkanes found only in methanolic extract.
 Eicosane, 7-hexyl-,1,6- Octadeine 2,7 dimethyl (terpenoid), 2(1H)Naphthalenone octahydro 4a Phenyl-trans, 1- Benzoyl-2-(pyrrolidinomethyl) piperine are secondary metabolites.
 Benzene-1 methyl-4-(1-methylethenyl), 4-Butoxyphenylacetonitrile, Morpholine 4[2-(4-tert-butyl benzene sulfoxyl cyclo hexyl], Benzene-n –butyl are monocyclic compounds.
-Above these compounds are found only in methanolic extract of Astraeus hygrometricus.
+Above these compounds are found only in the methanolic extract of Astraeus hygrometricus.
 Literature survey reveals that most of the listed compounds have cytotoxic, anticancer, anti-inflammatory, anti-diabetic and anti-microbial activity except Dinoergosta-5-33-den-3ol, 1H-Indene, 1-ethylidene-, 4a,8a-Methaniminomethano naphthalene 9,11dione,10-phenyl, and Benzene 1methyl 3(1-methyl ethyl) [30].
 Among the compounds of methanolic extract Benzene-1 methyl-4-(1-methyl phenyl), (1S,3S,4S,5R)-1-Isopropyl-4-methylbicyclo [3.1.0] hexan-3-ol, 14-Butyl Phenyl Acetonitrile H-Indene, 1-ethylidene, Hexadecanoic acid, 2-hydroxy-1-(hydroxymethyl) ethyl ester, Octadecanoic acid, 2,3-dihydroxy propyl ester, and Eicosane, 7-hexyl are not reported as a bioactive compound.
 Rest compounds are mainly anti-microbial inactivity.
 The predominant molecules that exclusively present on methanolic extracts are Cymene, 2 Pyrrolidinone 1- methyl or 1, 2-Benzenedicarboxylic acid, bis (2-methyl propyl) ester may have a role in inducing robust anti-proliferative activity against Jurkat cell line.
 Though there are two reports of anti-cancer activity by Astraeus hygrometricus on hepatocellular cell lines [31,32] and one tumor regression [33], we are the first to report its anti-leukemic potentiality.
-As, the methanolic extract of Astraeus hygrometricus reveals both antioxidant and anti-leukemic potentiality with a very minimal amount of cytotoxicity against PBMC cells, so it has fulfilled our previous testimony and can be selected as an alternative anti-leukemic drug and also as an antioxidant adjuvant.
+Thus, the methanolic extract of Astraeus hygrometricus can be selected as an alternative anti-leukemic drug and also as an antioxidant adjuvant.

 CONCLUSION

 Screening studies between methanolic and ethyl acetate extracts, of five different wild and edible mushrooms viz.
 Lentinus sp.
 (Len), Astraeus hygrometricus(AH), Serpula sp.
 (Ser), Tricholoma sp.
 (Tricho), Phallus sp.
 (Pha) collected from different geographical regions of West Bengal, showed the most robust anti-proliferative activity on Jurkat cell line by the methanolic extract of the Astraeus hygrometricus.
-As the methanolic extract showed much better anti-proliferative efficacy than its counterpart, the ethyl acetate extract, antioxidant potentiality of the methanolic extracts of all five mushrooms were only evaluated.
+As the methanolic extract showed much better anti-proliferative efficacy than its counterpart, the ethyl acetate extract, the antioxidant potentiality of the methanolic extracts of all five mushrooms was only evaluated.
 Among the five different mushrooms, the methanol extract of Astraeus hygrometricus exhibited appreciable anti-antioxidant efficacy.
-The anti-proliferative assessment study indicated that the IC50 value of methanolic extract of Astraeus hygrometricus was 22.7 ± 0.23 µg/mL more efficient than ethyl acetate extract which is 68.9 ± 0.33 µg/mL.
-The minimum anti-proliferative effect was observed in the case of PBMC isolated from normal donors.
+The anti-proliferative assessment study indicated that the IC50 value of the methanolic extract of Astraeus hygrometricus was 22.7 ± 0.23 µg/mL more efficient than ethyl acetate extract which is 68.9 ± 0.33 µg/mL.

 The comprehensive comparison of the metabolomic profile of both extracts of Astraeus hygrometricus was executed through the GC-MS method.
 GC-MS chromatogram inferred that there were 52 and 53 compounds from ethyl acetate and methanolic extract respectively.
 These compounds were categorized according to the chemical family, the compounds detected from the ethyl acetate extract were divided into twelve groups whereas in methanolic extract the compounds were categorized into eleven chemical groups.
 The compounds of each extract were compared and inferred that the Naphthalene, 2-ethyl-, Naphthalene, 1,7-dimethyl-,Naphthalene, 1,4-dimethyl-,Biphenyl, Hexanoic acid 2-ethyl, Octadecanoic acid,2,3-dihydroxy propyl ester, Limonene, Tetradecane, and Hexadecane were common in both the extract but had different percentage area and retention time.
 On analyzing the bioactivity of the major compounds of each extract it was found that mainly the compounds were reported as antimicrobial, anti-cancer even anti-inflammatory.